tuub/jper-sword-out/docs/XWALK.md

 EPrints (3.3+) is configured by default to accept incoming requests via SWORDv2, so the router's deposit mechanism will automatically work.
 The behaviour you will see is as follows:

-* Notifications with no fulltext content (at this stage, rare to non-existent) - they will be created in /id/content and moved directly into the review space
+1. Metadata will be deposited and crosswalked as per the EPrints Atom Import plugin (see below) into /id/content

+2. The metadata will also be supplied as an XML file attached to the EPrint

+3. If there are fulltext files associated, they will be attached to the EPrint

-* Notifications with fulltext (virtually all content will meet this criteria) - they will be created in /id/content and remain in the sword user's work area
+4. The EPrint will be left in the sword user's workarea

-All metadata will be converted to EPrints metadata following the rules laid down in the Atom XSLT ingest plugin.
+All metadata will be converted to EPrints metadata following the rules laid down in the Atom XSLT import plugin.
 This crosswalk is part of your EPrints souce, and can be found in:

     /opt/eprints3/perl_lib/EPrints/Plugin/Import/XSLT/Atom.xsl